 Oh and feel free to make some faces at yourself in the mirror too!
 I’m not sure what science says about that but it sure made me feel better.
 So now that you know something weird about me, go and try it for yourself!

-9. Make a list.
+9. Make a list

 And not just any list- I want you to sit down with your journal (if you don’t have one you should get one!) and a pen, and jot down five things you’re thankful for.

-This doesn’t have to be general sort of answers that we all come up with on Thanksgiving in front of all our family, and it’s fine if you come up with something like “family” or “air to breathe”.
+This doesn’t have to be general sort of answers that we all come up with on Thanksgiving in front of all our family, but it’s fine if you come up with something like “family” or “air to breathe”.

 But also just try to think of some small things from your day that you’re thankful for!
 It’ll help you focus on the positive, remember things that you might have forgotten if you started feeling not great, and can powerfully affect your mood.